zncdata-labs/kubedatastack/README.md

 </div>

-Kubedoop Data Platform is a modular open-source data platform that provides Kubernetes-native deployment and management of popular open source data apps like Apache Kafka, Apache Doris, Trino and Apache Spark.
+Kubedoop Data Platform is a modular open-source data platform that provides Kubernetes-native deployment and management of popular open source data apps like [Apache Kafka](https://kafka.apache.org/), [Apache Doris](https://doris.apache.org/), [Apache Kyuubi](https://kyuubi.apache.org/), [Trino](https://trino.io/) and [Apache Spark](https://spark.apache.org/).
 All data apps work together seamlessly, and can be added or removed in no time.
 Based on Kubernetes, it allows you to deploy, scale and manage data infrastructure in any environment running everywhere – on-prem or in the cloud.

 You can declaratively build these environments, and we don’t stop at the tool level as we also provide ways for the users to interact with the platform in the "as Code"-approach.